jjmontesl/ddd-viewer/examples/webpack_simple/README.md

 `import { GeoTile3DLayer } from 'ddd-viewer';
 ```

-And after you init the viewer
+And after you init the viewer:

 ```js
 export function initViewer() {